gw90/USA-Population-Clock/README.md

 # USA-Population-Clock
-This is an extension for Google CHrome that shows the United States population clock.
+This is an extension for Google Chrome that shows the United States population clock.